reddvid/my-hugo-site/content/about/index.md

 Hi!
 I am David.
 I am an electronics engineer and an app developer.

-I currently work as IT admin at CNN Philippines (seconded by Radio Philippines Network).
+I currently work as an IT admin at CNN Philippines (seconded by Radio Philippines Network).

-During days off, I develop desktop and mobile applications using XAML/C# and Flutter/Dart stacks, respectively.
+On off days, I develop desktop and mobile applications using XAML/C# and Flutter/Dart stacks, respectively.
 I also know a little bit of bare HTML/CSS/JS.

 ## Background

 I started coding in college for our project study, RFID Gate System.
 We used Forms and VB.Net for the software and C++ for the Arduino controller.
 I then got into Windows Phone App development and learned C#, XAML, and Git.
 The first apps I developed were mostly for personal-use until I registered and submitted one to the Windows Phone Store.

-Then I started coding apps which helped me simplify the jobs I do - from monitoring and reporting data and statistics to automating web interactions.
+Then I developed apps that helped me simplify daily tasks, from monitoring, reporting statistical data, to automating web interactions.
 What started as a hobby became a small source of income.
-I have more than a dozen apps available right now in the Windows 10 Store.

-And right now, I am learning web development and looking forward to get a Microsoft Certification.

 ## Bio

-Lived until 21 in a small town in Pangasinan.
+I lived and grew up until 21 in a small town in Pangasinan and moved to Metro Manila to venture for a living.

-I can speak Filipino (Tagalog), and English (spoken: 8, written: 9).
-I can also speak in my local dialect, Pangasinan.
+I can speak Filipino (Tagalog) and English (spoken: 8, written: 9).
+I can also speak in my local language Pangasinan.

 I graduated and licensed as Electronics Engineer on 2013.

+<a href="/2022-03_Ballesteros-David.pdf" class="dl-btn">Download résumé</a>